 The Association for the Preservation of Historic Congressional Cemetery is a private, nonprofit 501(c)(3) organization established in 1976 and dedicated to the restoration, interpretation, and management of Congressional Cemetery.
 It is predominantly a volunteer-based organization relying on over 400 neighbors, history buffs, conservators, dogwalkers, and armed forces personnel each year to help restore and maintain this national treasure.
 In 1979, the Association succeeded in having Congressional Cemetery listed on the National Register of Historic Places.
 It became a National Historic Landmark in 2011.
-Please join the Association or make a donation and help in the third century of service to the Nation's Capital.
+Please join the Association or make a donation to help the Cemetery in its third century of service to the Nation's Capital.